3marcusw/emms-notify-mac/README.md

 # emms-notify-mac
+This is not a part of official emms.
-enables emms notifications on Mac OS X
+This enables emms notifications on Mac OS X.